 The Board has established a Risk Management Committee to oversee the Company's risk management systems, policies, practices and plans on behalf of the Board and report the results of its activities to the Board.
 The Risk Management Committee currently comprises three Non-Executive Directors.
 The Chairman of the Risk Management Committee is Mr Johnstone, a Non-Executive Director.
-The other members of the Committee are Mr Askew and Mr Freestone who both are Non-Executive Directors.
-Mr Freestone became a member of the Risk Management Committee during the 2016 financial year, following the departure from the Committee by Mr Rowe, who resigned as a Non-Executive Director on 31 March 2016.
+The other members of the Committee are Mr Askew and Mr Freestone who are both Non-Executive Directors.